Inokinoki/ai-no-jimaku-gumi/README.md

 Fedora:

 ```
-dnf install clang cmake ffmpeg-free-devel pkgconf-pkg-config
+dnf install clang cmake ffmpeg-free-devel make pkgconf-pkg-config
 ```

 Arch Linux:

 ```
-pacman -S clang cmake ffmpeg pkgconf
+pacman -S clang cmake ffmpeg make pkgconf
 ```

-Please look for `clang`, `cmake`, `pkgconfig` and `ffmpeg` packages in your distribution, if it's not one of above.
+Please look for `clang`, `cmake`, `make`, `pkgconfig` and `ffmpeg` packages in your distribution, if it's not one of above.

 You might need to install some other packages to enable GPU/NPU acceleration.